JananiBalabaskar/DatabaseTesting_Midterm/README.md

 ```
-### To display the 10 most recent reviews posted by customers.
+### To display the 10 most recent reviews posted by customers
  ```
 SELECT
     r.ReviewID,